graphaware/neo4j-logging-logstash-elk/README.md

 ### 2) Configuration
 --------------------

 Neo4j must be configured to make use of Logback and the logstash-logback-encoder.
-To do this, copy the example below or the logback.xml file contained within this project to your Neo4j's config directory.
+To do this, copy the example below or the logback.xml file contained within this project to your Neo4j's config directory and customize as needed.
 For example:
 ```
 cp logback.xml $neo4j_home/config
 ```